zephyrproject-rtos/zephyr/doc/subsystems/logging/kernel_event_logger.rst

 event types:

 * Interrupts.
-* Ccontext switching of threads.
+* Context switching of threads.
 * Kernel sleep events (i.e. entering and exiting a low power state).

 The kernel event logger only records the pre-defined event types it has been